AmokSolderer/APC/DOC/PinMame_howto.md

 After PinMame is running press F4 to enter the 'Sound Command Mode' and enter the prefix and the hexadecimal sound number of the sound you want to record.
 Then press F5 to start the recording, SPACE to play the sound and F5 again to stop recording.
 The sound can be found in PinMame's 'wave' folder.

 Like all sounds to be played by the APC the WAV file has to be processed with my Audio Data Converter.
-You can find additional information about this tool in the [Useful Software Tools](https://github.com/AmokSolderer/APC/wiki/Useful-software-tools) Wiki.
+You can find additional information about this tool in the [Useful Software Tools](https://github.com/AmokSolderer/APC/blob/master/DOC/UsefulSWtools.md) page.

 In order for the APC to find the right sound, all sounds have to be named with the prefix (only one digit), underscore, the hexadecimal number of the sound and .snd as the extension.
 For example, the name of sound 0xf1 of prefix 00 would be 0_f1.snd.
 All files need to be placed in the root folder of APC's SD card.